 What is a key reset?

-A license key reset is when the license activation information on the Nuance activation server is cleared to allow the activation to occurr on a new machine fingerprint.
+A license key reset is when the license activation information on the Kofax activation server is cleared to allow the activation to occur on a new machine fingerprint.

 When is a key reset required?

-ShareScan 5.x: A key reset is required when the Server hosting the SQL component of ShareScan is changing or the SQL instance is changing.
+ShareScan 5.x and 6.x: A key reset is required when the Server hosting the SQL component of ShareScan is changing or the SQL instance is changing.
 This is irrespective of whether the solution is for Embedded Device types or ScanStation device types.

 - Common reasons for requiring a Key reset: SQL database is migrating to a new server, SQL server is configured to Failover to a new node that causes licensing errors in ShareScan, SQL instance is renamed or changed, Windows Operating System upgrades, Full reinstallations or migrations of the software where SQL database is reinstalled or migrated.
 In some cases, when upgrading the software to a newer version.